scuzzydude/asimov/asimov.md

 ### Reserve Stake

-The purpose of the reserve stake is to provide a backing reserve in fiat and cryptocurrencies[^10] for **asimov** as a currency.
-The stake should not be touched, and conditions where the stake would be used or burned should be outlined in amendments to the foundational charter.
-There should be a long probationary period, and if **The Foundation** does NOT meet certain goals, the reserve stake should be returned to the stakers.

 By staking the **asimov** early, we establish real world value for asimov issued for seeding and development.
 Development of this system will require time, work, and sacrifice from many idealistic people who desire a better world.
 There should be a large stake behind them.

 1% of total **asimov** will be issued for staking.

 #### Private staking **period**

+The purpose of the private stake is to provide a backing reserve in fiat and cryptocurrencies[^12] for **asimov** as a currency.
+The private stake should not be touched, and conditions where the stake would be used or burned should be outlined in amendments to the foundational charter.
+There should be a long probationary period, and if **The Foundation** does NOT meet certain goals, the private stake should be returned to the stakers.

 The private staking period begins now and lasts until the stake reaches a threshold of \$100 million in USD equivalents.
 At that point the **distribution value** will be calculated.
 The average daily value of the stake currency in USD will be used between the time the stake is received until mint day.
-There will be a multiplier for each stake in the order it was received.[^11] Details of the private stake process are available here: <http://www.somethingfoundationrelated.org>
+There will be a multiplier for each stake in the order it was received.[^13] Details of the private stake process are available here: <http://www.somethingfoundationrelated.org>

 Staking will occur before the protocol is active, so initial asimov will be allocated and the splits will be communicated to the **staker** before the public staking period.
 Private stakes will remain anonymous to the public unless the **staker** makes it public and authorizes The Foundation to confirm their stake publicly.